When we talk about defining “how much money is enough”, we first have to understand that there are two parts to the equation.

 - Your expectations of life

 These inputs aren’t fixed, though.
 You’ll need to reevaluate in the future.
 Will your family grow?
-Will you move from a rural to urban area or the reverse, affecting your cost of living?
+Will you move from country life to city life or the reverse, affecting your cost of living?
 How will your expectations of life in retirement differ from current times?

 An addiction to income and saving money